rabstolaf/bwsys/07_creating-more-nodes.md

 ## 3. Update dhcpd.conf in Headnode

 * Just like when configuring the Golden Node, you'll need to update the `/etc/dhcp/dhpcd.conf` file in the Headnode so its DHCP server knows which IP to assign the newly-created node.
-This is the same process as when editing the file for the Golden Node, just make sure to update the hostname and IP address so that they match the hostfile.
+This is the same process as when editing the file for the Golden Node, just make sure to update the hostname and IP address so that they match the hostfile, `/etc/hostname`.

-That's there is to cloning a node!
-You can repeat this process multiple times to create a bigger cluster, but you'll eventually be limited by how many computing resources your host computer can provide.
+That's all there is to cloning a node!
+You can repeat this process multiple times to create a bigger cluster, but you'll eventually be limited by your host computer's storage capacity as well well as its memory(RAM).

 [**NEXT: Introduction to Docker**](08_Docker.md)